submittable/account-system-e2e-tests/README.md

 2. On pull request - the suite will run as part of the CI pipeline upon opening a PR to the `main` branch
 3. **On cron schedule - the suite is run against our Production Auth0 UIs on the hour, daily**.
 These run automatically in the background on our Submittable self-hosted runners in K8s

+## Troubleshooting
+Please use the steps below for resolving common issues with the test suite.

+### Common Issues
+There are a few main culprits of unexpected test failures, that are not apparent from viewing the failure logs.
+Please ensure that none of the following are present & retry the failing tests again:

+**Problem:**
+> Test user accounts are leftover in the Auth0 Tenant

+**Solution:**
+1. Navigate to the Auth0 Tenant you are testing against
+2. Go to the Users search (User Management > Users)
+3. Search for "E2E Test Account".
+If any users are found, delete the test accounts and rerun tests

 ## Local Development
 ### Prerequisites